urgho/urgho/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 19 years old, currently living in Brazil.
-I have intermediary in English and have experience with Python.
+I have intermediary level in English and have experience with Python.
 I am just a student who wants to start in career as a DEV Junior.
   - ⚡ I enjoy reading manga, or comics, as well as watching movies and i love playing games!
 I have good comunication and i enjoy interact another persons and meet they.
 </details>